SabrinaCheng/consumer_complaints/README.md

 ## Introduction
 Consumer Financial Protection Bureau provides a database containing a collection of complaints about consumer financial products and services.
 This project identifies the number of complaints filed and how they're spread across different companies.
-The input file has the following columns: Date received, Product, Sub-product, Issue, Sub-issue, Consumer complaint narrative, Company public response, Company, State, ZIP code, Tags, Consumer consent provided?, Submitted via, Date sent to company, Company response to consumer, Timely response?, Consumer disputed?, Complaint ID.
+The input file has the following columns: Date received, Product, Sub-product, Issue, Sub-issue, Consumer complaint narrative, Company public response, Company, State, ZIP code, Tags, Consumer consent provided?, Submitted via, Date sent to company, Company response to consumer, Timely response?, Consumer disputed?, Complaint ID.<br>
 The output result contains information about financial product, year, the total number of complaints, number of companies receiving a complaint, and the highest percentage of complaints directed at a single company.

 ## How to use